 The Church Council at Willo is trusted with the task of ensuring that the church remains obedient to Jesus and fulfills its God-given mission.
-It is made up of the Pastors, Elders, and Deacons.
-With the exception of our trained and ordained Pastors, the Elders and Deacons are elected from within the congregation and by the congregation, generally serving for a period of 3 years.
-If you’d like to meet one of the elders or find out more, please just ask one of the pastors to introduce you.
+It consists of the ordained pastor(s), and the elected elders who are chosen from and by the congregation, and generally serve for a period of 3 years.

-Every 3 months one pastor and two of our elders represent the church at a state-wide meeting of Christian Reformed Churches in WA.
-This is a time for churches to encourage and offer accountability to each other, as well as examine ministry students.
+Every four months one pastor and two of our elders represent the church at a state-wide meeting of Christian Reformed Churches in WA.
+This is a time for churches to encourage and offer accountability to each other, as well as examine ministry students for ordination as pastors.

-Every 3 years two pastors and two elders from the WA churches represent the Classis at our denomination’s Synod.
-This is an opportunity to tackle big decisions and further empower ministry in the local churches
+Every three years, two pastors and two elders from the Western Australian churches represent the WA Classis at the denominational Synod, which is the meeting of representatives from every CRCA Classis in the country.
+This is an opportunity to tackle big decisions and further empower ministry in the local churches.